-- 1. Download ble_app_cts_c_fw.bin to GR5515 SK Board 1 (as the Client) through GProgrammer. - 2.
-Download ble_app_cts_fw.bin to GR5515 SK Board 2 (as the Server) through GProgrammer. - 3.
-Connect the serial port of the Board 1 to the PC, start GRUart, and configure the serial port on the GRUart as described in "Section 2.4 Serial Port Settings". - 4.
+- 1. Download ble_app_cts_c.bin to SK Board 1 (as the Client) through GProgrammer. - 2.
+Download ble_app_cts.bin to SK Board 2 (as the Server) through GProgrammer. - 3.
+Connect the serial port of the Board 1 to the PC, start GRUart, and configure the serial port on the GRUart. - 4.
 After the Client connects to the Server, press OK on the Board 1 to obtain current time, local time, and reference time information from the Server. - 5.
 The current time information is displayed on the GRUart.